-Over this past weekend, my grandma was admitted to the hospital after being taken to the emergency room.
+Over the weekend, my grandma was admitted to the hospital after being taken to the emergency room.
 She had suffered a very small stroke and was actually doing fine by the time she even made it to the hospital, but just to be safe her doctor recommended she stay there overnight.
 They finally got her up to a room by about three o’clock, at which point the only thing she had eaten all day was “breakfast.”
 Breakfast is in quotes because for her, breakfast is a slice of pound cake and a cup of coffee.
-Oh how I wish I could help her change her ways!
+She likes cake.

 So, not only did none of the doctors or nurses ever once take into consideration feeding or hydrating their patient (my mom and I had to hunt down nurses to get a pitcher of water and then we basically forced my grandma to drink a cup), but when the pre-prepared hospital dinner arrived, I laughed because it was the biggest joke of a meal I have ever seen.
 What was on the tray?

-- A huge lump of what could hardly be called macaroni and cheese.
-(I took a bite- GASP!- and let me just reassure you there was no cheese involved in the making of that yellow mound of crap.)
+– A huge lump of what could hardly be called macaroni and cheese.
+(I took a bite, and let me just reassure you there was no cheese involved in the making of that yellow mound of crap.)

-- A hearty serving of spinach, which, OK thanks for the spinach but…it was all watery and just not appetizing at all.
-Plus who knows what they cooked it in or when & where it came from.
+– A hearty serving of spinach, which, OK thanks for the spinach but…it was all watery and just not appetizing at all.
+Plus who knows what they cooked it in or when & where it may have come from.

-- A individually packaged piece of white bread.
+– An individually packaged piece of white bread.
 (So basically, a processed lump of refined sugar.)

 – A cup of coffee, apple juice, and apple sauce.

-So as you can see, the typical hospital patient in America isn’t getting what one would really consider “well balanced” or “healthy” meals.
-Even as a non-doctor, non-nutritionist, just-average-person-with-a-blog, I can see and understand the enormous and endless benefits that come with eating fresh & natural foods like fruits and vegetables, and I find it appalling that our health care system chooses to focus so heavily on unnatural, side-effect-laden medicinal treatments, rather than using what we know about nutrients and foods to treat sickness.
+So as you can see, the typical hospital patient in America isn’t getting what one would really consider a “well-balanced” meal.
+Even as a non-doctor, non-nutritionist, just-average-person-with-a-blog, I can see and understand the enormous and endless benefits that come with eating fresh & natural foods like fruits and vegetables, and I find it appalling that our health care system chooses to focus so heavily on side-effect-laden medicinal treatments.
+Not that medicine isn’t helpful, but the inclusion of a balanced whole-foods diet is so important to one’s overall health and I think it’s extremely silly that our health care system, for the most part, seriously overlooks that fact.

 Of course, Wendell Berry is completely correct in saying that our food industry pays absolutely no attention to health (or rather, they pretend to), and as I learned from my visit to a hospital this weekend, the health industry’s very last concern is treating sickness with healthy foods.
-And so, it’s all just one big, endless cycle where people’s health continues to deteriorate until they are hospitalized and heavily medicated, never knowing that a healthy, balanced diet could be the cure to their illness and a much healthier life.
+And so, it’s all just one big, endless cycle where people’s health continues to deteriorate until they are hospitalized and heavily medicated, never knowing that a healthy, balanced diet could, at the least, help improve their well-being and maybe even their illness.

 For a deeper, more detailed look into this cycle and some very compelling studies behind the science of treating illness with food, I highly recommend watching the documentary “Forks Over Knives.”
 I’m telling you, you’ll be blown away at what you learn about food, health, America’s healthcare system and the overall health of American’s compared to people in other parts of the world.